TKUwengkunduo/docker/README.md

 ## Run Container

 The run script will start the container.
-The default image name is `yolo`.
+The default image name is `my_image`.
 You can start it with the following command:

 ```bash
 ./run.sh